matthewgallant/lotus/README.md

 A `Dockerfile` is included to run the app in Docker.
 The following will run the app on port 5000.
 You'll need to place your SQLite database in that folder named `collection.db`.

-**Note:** This is not a truly production-ready server.
-It should be fine for a local application but to truly deploy this application you should consider using [Gunicorn](https://gunicorn.org).
-There is also no account suppport for the application so anyone on the network can access your application instance.
-Consider using something like [Nginx Basic Authentication](https://docs.nginx.com/nginx/admin-guide/security-controls/configuring-http-basic-authentication/) to lock down the app with a username and password.
+**Note:** There is no account suppport for the application.
+This means that anyone on the network can access your application instance.
+Consider using something like [Nginx Basic Authentication](https://docs.nginx.com/nginx/admin-guide/security-controls/configuring-http-basic-authentication/) to protect your app instance with a username and password.

 ```bash
 docker build --tag lotus .